 This Miso Pesto Ramen was inspired by Bon Appetit’s stunning miso pesto recipe.
 It truly had me at miso.
 Their photo is so stunning and vibrant, plus just the idea of it—miso in pesto—I was hooked immediately.
 It’s such a great idea, and so simple.
 I immediately wanted to give it a try, but with my own twist on it.

-What resulted, this Miso Pesto Ramen.
-It’s earthy and savory, yet bright and vibrant, plus it’s packed with wholesome ingredients.
+This Miso Pesto is earthy and savory, yet bright and vibrant, plus it’s packed with wholesome ingredients.
 To make it my own, I opted for dark leafy baby kale in addition to a hefty amount of cilantro and fresh lemon, olive (or avocado) oil, walnuts, and of course, miso.
-This pesto, tossed with ramen noodles (the good ones), then finished with perfectly grilled shrimp and toasted sesame seeds, makes for one helluva meal.
+This pesto, tossed with ramen noodles (the good ones), then finished with perfectly grilled shrimp (optional) and toasted sesame seeds, makes for one helluva meal.

 Anyway, you’d think I’d be a great meal prepper, I sound like I have the makings to be one.
 Plus, my meals usually consist of separately prepared foods that I just throw into a bowl, like roasted sweet potatoes and veggies, greens, a cooked grain of sorts, and an egg.